1015 Main Street,

 The Capitol Theatre opened on Thanksgiving day 1928 at a cost of $1,000,000.00.
 The architect was Charles W. Bates of Wheeling, and R. R. Kitchen was general contractor.
 The building was constructed to support a planned eight-story hotel which was never built.
 A large copper marquee with electric and neon sign graced the entrance.

 The auditorium originally seated nearly 3,000.
 The side walls were divided into large panels with borders and silken fabric.
 Primary color scheme was mulberry, delicate green tones, ivory and various shades of golden russet.
-There were two balconies, as well as three projectors: one for silent filsm, one for sound, and one for emergencies.
-Attracive sculpted figures graced the 44-foot wide proscenium.
+There were two balconies, as well as three projectors: one for silent films, one for sound, and one for emergencies.
+Attractive sculpted figures graced the 44-foot wide proscenium.
 The ceiling lighting fixtures measured eight feet in diameter and contained hundred of amber color prisms and diffusing bowls.
 The lobby had two box offices, as well as Cylinder type lanterns with prism head lighting fixtures.
-The theatre had a $50,000.00 Marr & Coulton organ built in Warsaw, NY.
+The theatre had a $50,000.00 Marr & Coulton 4 manual 17 ranks organ which was built in Warsaw, NY.
 The auditorium remains intact and largely unaltered, albeit needing some renovation and with some urgent fire code violations to address, which are forcing its imminent closure.

 The theatre presented movies and stage shows, and the Wheeling Symphony Society moved into the building in 1929 and the Jamboree presented its first show at the theatre in 1933.
 Both eventually moved out, the symphony leaving because it felt movie presentations would detract from the symphony performances.